-The Active digital regulator allows the external V{DDD} supply to be regulated to the nominal 1.8 V required for the digital core.
-The output pin of this regulator has a specific capacitor requirement, as shown in Figure 9-1.
-This Active digital regulator is designed to supply the internal circuits only; therefore, it should not be loaded externally.
+One Active digital regulator is provided to allow the external $V{DDD}$ supply to be regulated to the nominal 1.8 V required for the digital core.
+The output pin of this regulator, $V{CCD}$ , has specific capacitor requirement, as shown in [Figure 9-1](#).
+This Active digital regulator is designed to supply the internal circuits only and should not be loaded externally.